 Hot Deal: My Little Pony Cutie Mark collection packs, $19.99 (normally $44.99 to $49.99)

 5. Home Improvement

 Includes raw materials, fixtures, tools, gardening supplies, and decorations

-Online orders greater than $49 qualify for free shipping and you can sign up for the Lowe’s Consumer Credit Card to receive 5% off all in-store or online purchases.
-Look out for special one-day-only deals throughout the holiday season, including the run-up to Black Friday – they’re often far better than advertised specials.
+Online orders greater than $49 qualify for free shipping.
+Sign up for the Lowe’s Consumer Credit Card to receive an additional 5% off all in-store or online purchases.
+Active-duty military and vets get another 10% off eligible purchases.
+And be sure to look out for special one-day-only deals throughout the holiday season, including the run-up to Black Friday – they’re often far better than advertised specials.